SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ### Pre-fill User Data
 - Hm, but where this email comes from?
 I'm authenticated in LS as a store owner, so they pre-fill it for me.
-What if I try to checkout in incognito mode?
+What if I try to check out in incognito mode?
 - Open incognito, log in as `lemon@example.com` with password `lemonpass`, try
-- to checkout - aha, user data is empty!
+- to check out - aha, user data is empty!
 Not a big deal, user can manually fill that... but we can do better and prefill it from our app as we know user email and name when they authenticated.
 - First, we will need User object - inject `?User $user = null` to the `createCheckoutUrl()`.